testillano/h2agent/kata/README.md

 Remember that reading the whole project documentation carefully could help you to make the adventure more profitable.

-Anyway, enable debugging traces to the executable if you are completely lost (just add `-l Debug`), but take into account that those traces could be useful or not as they are not intended to solve this kind of exercises.
+Anyway, enable debugging traces to the executable if you are completely lost (just add `-l Debug` to verbose output), but take into account that those traces could be useful or not as they are not intended to solve this kind of exercises.

 Remember to source `./tools/helpers.src` which is a very good set of functions to better troubleshoot.